Urgent need for adoption: Vermilion County Animal Shelter's dog kennels are full

 “We picked those groups because they tend to be overlooked by adopters,” Nelson said.

-Not only were the dog kennels full, Nelson said; more incoming dogs were expected, based on calls from people planning to surrender their dogs to the shelter.
+Not only were the dog kennels full, Nelson said, but more dogs were expected, based on calls from people planning to surrender their dogs to the shelter.

-To try and free up space, the staff was reaching out to people who have approved adoption applications, asking them to come in and pick out a dog.
+To try to free up space, the staff was reaching out to people who have approved adoption applications, asking them to come in and pick out a dog.

-For those who don’t have an application on file, Nelson said walk-in applicants can apply and see the available pets on the same day — though until their applications are approved, they won’t be able to take a dog home.
+For those who don’t have an application on file, Nelson said walk-in applicants can apply and see the available pets on the same day — though they won't be able to take a dog home until their applications are approved.